red-collar-official/flutter_kore/docs/migration.md

 To learn more about event bus visit [this page](./event_bus.md).

-By using <b>InstancePart</b> you can split logic in two small use cases to implement clean architecture pattern.
+By using <b>InstancePart</b> you can split logic in several small use cases to implement clean architecture pattern.

+To learn more about instance parts visit [this page](./instance_part.md).